10.10. Fully Convolutional Networks (FCN)¶

 imgs += [X, pred, image.fixed_crop(test_labels[i], *crop_rect)]

-d2l.show_images(imgs[::3] + imgs[1::3] + imgs[2::3], 3, n);
+d2l.show_images(imgs[::3] + imgs[1::3] + imgs[2::3], 3, n, scale=2);

-- The fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the \(1\times 1\) convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolution layer to output the category of each pixel.
+• The fully convolutional network first uses a CNN to extract image features, then transforms the number of channels into the number of classes via a \(1\times 1\) convolutional layer, and finally transforms the height and width of the feature maps to those of the input image via the transposed convolution.